SkafteNicki/dtu_mlops/s2_organisation_and_version_control/M5_git.md

    6. Write a bit about the changes you have made and click `Create pull request` :)

 4. Forking a repository has the consequence that your fork and the repository that you forked can diverge.
 To mitigate this we can set what is called an *remote upstream*.
 Take a look on this [page](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-for-a-fork)
    , and set a remote upstream for the repository you just forked.

 5. After setting the upstream branch, we need to pull and merge any update.
 Take a look on this [page](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) and figure out how to do this.

 6. (Optional) The above exercises have focused on how to use git from the terminal, which I highly recommend learning.
 However, if you are using a proper editor they also have build in support for version control.
 We recommend getting familiar with these features (here is a tutorial for [VS Code](https://code.visualstudio.com/docs/editor/versioncontrol))

-Thats covers the basics of git to get you stated.
+That covers the basics of git to get you stated.
 In the exercise folder you can find a [git cheat sheet](exercise_files/git_cheat_sheet.pdf) with the most useful commands for future reference.